AndreaBlengino/baypy/.github/CONTRIBUTING.md

 ## Reporting issues

-When reporting issues please include as much detail as possible about your operating system, python version, dependencies version and baypyversion.
+When reporting issues please include as much detail as possible about your operating system, python version, dependencies version and baypy release.
 Whenever possible, please also include a brief, self-contained code example that demonstrates the problem.

 ## Contributing code